OctoPrint/OctoPrint-FileCheck/README.md

   * API keys leaked by the slicer into the GCODE.
 See [here](https://faq.octoprint.org/file-check-leaked-api-key) for details on this.

-Since version @@TODO@@ it also supports checking selected files as well as all uploaded files for issues on the press of a button (if `grep` is available), not just freshly uploaded files.
+Since version 2024.3.27 it also supports checking selected files as well as all uploaded files for issues on the press of a button (if `grep` is available), not just freshly uploaded files.

 ## Setup